uzh-rpg/sim2real_drone_racing/README.md

 ```

-Open an other terminal and run
+Open an other terminal and run:

 ```bash
 cd drone_racing_ws